Methods Lab for Systemic Co-Design

 Investment & pricing

-Available if you register and pay in full before 30 May 2025.
+Attend the full program: all three modules.
+Available if you register and pay in full by 31 July 2025.

 Your place is confirmed upon receipt of full payment/the first monthly instalment.